ethereum-optimism/optimistic-specs/specs/guaranteed_gas_market.md

 ## Rationale for burning L1 Gas

-If we burn ETH (or collect it), we need to add the payable selector everywhere.
+If we collect ETH directly we need to add the payable selector.
+Some projects are not able to do this.
+The alternative is to burn L1 gas.
+Unfortunately this is quite wastefull.
-Adding it everywhere is not feasible and really bad UX.
-We will have a payable version and offere a discout against the gas burning version.
+As such, we provide two options to buy L2 gas:

+1. Burn L1 Gas
+2. Send ETH to the Optimism Portal

+The payable version (Option 2) will have a TODO discout applied to it (or conversly, #1 has a premium applied to it).